Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The most relevant impact categories in construction include:

-• Resource depletion: Consumption of raw materials and fossil fuels.
+• Resource depletion: consumption of raw materials and fossil fuels.

 How is LCA applied to a real project?